Hawkeye Marching Band: Performances

 The Hawkeye Marching Band performs at all home football games at Kinnick Stadium.
 The band will also travel with the football team to at least one away game per year, and the post-season bowl game, if being played.
-The band travels to Ames, Iowa every other year when the Hawkeyes play the Iowa State Cyclones in the annual battle for the Cy-Hawk Trophy.
+The band traveled to Ames, Iowa every other year when the Hawkeyes played the Iowa State Cyclones in the annual battle for the Cy-Hawk Trophy, but have not traveled since the 2019 game where band members were assaulted while exiting the stadium.

-At the end of each marching season, the band holds an indoor concert at the Xtreme Arena in Coralville, Iowa called the "Band Extravaganza".
+At the end of each marching season, the band holds an indoor concert at the Xtream Arena in Coralville, Iowa called the "Band Extravaganza".
 From 2008 to 2019, this concert was held in Carver-Hawkeye Arena.
 Prior to 2008, it was held in Hancher Auditorium, but was moved due to damage caused by the Iowa Flood of 2008.
 During this concert, the HMB performs the traditional school songs, On Iowa, The Iowa Fight Song, and "Roll Along Iowa"; and different halftime selections from throughout the year, accompanied by other university musical groups, the cheer squad, and drill team.

 Every three years, the band travels to Cedar Rapids, Iowa for the Cedar Rapids Metro Marching Band Classic, where seven Cedar Rapids area high school marching bands, along with the HMB, hold an exhibition of their halftime shows.
 The Hawkeye Marching Band rotates every third year with the Iowa State University Cyclone Football 'Varsity' Marching Band and the University of Northern Iowa Panther Marching Band.